KNCn23/movie-recommendation/README.md

-# Movie Recommendation with pyhton
+# Movie Recommendation with python

 - Install the csv file.
 - Make sure the input is correct.
 Code is case sensetive, so type exactly the same as in the file.